MatthewWertman/matthewwertman.github.io/_posts/2022-07-24-little-martian.md

 If you are reading in the future and the above version is not the current version any longer, don't worry!
 The following content should work no matter what version.
 Just download what ever the latest version is.
 Or maybe the game is finally out on [Steam](https://store.steampowered.com/app/1455610/Little_Martian/).

 > Depending on the platform, the following directory tree may look quite a bit different.
 Linux and Windows have a pretty similar structure.
 Mac OS's content mainly takes place in `Contents/Resources/`{: .filepath}.
-As you will see, I will be working with Linux build.
+As you will see, I will be working with the linux build.
 {: .prompt-warning}

 After you extract the zip archive, you will see a new directory `little-martian-0.6.2-<your-platform>`{: .filepath}.